-Most headlamps are designed to remove accumulated moisture by expelling it through a vent system.
-The vent system operates at all times; however, it is most effective when the lamps are "ON" and the vehicle is in motion.
+Most headlamps are designed to remove any accumulated moisture vapor by expelling it through a vent system.
+The vent system operates at all times however; it is most effective when the lamps are "ON" and when the vehicle is in motion.